The difference between prebiotics and probiotics

-At the moment, I enjoy making a healthy antipasto platter whenever I have guests over.
-It’s incredibly easy and fun to create.
+Just because you’re staying in, doesn’t mean you can’t treat yourself to an epic antipasto platter!
+They’re incredibly easy and fun to create.
 You can even get the kids and hubby involved in the creation process, because there’s no right or wrong way to do it.

 Making your antipasto platter nutritious doesn't mean it has to be boring!
 There are a few things to keep in mind when constructing a healthy platter.